storyfeet/bob_cards_elm/rules.md

 * On Player Cards

     To use a Job on a *Player Card* you must Tap that *Player Card*.
 That is rotate it by 90 degrees, to mark it as used.
 You may only use one job on a player card per round.
 It will be Untapped again, at the start of each Round.

 * On Village Tiles

     To use the Job on a Village Tile, your Player Token must be on that tile.
 You may only use a Village Tile's job once per Round.

+If multiple jobs provide the same last action, you may use them in the same turn.

 Understanding the Job Icons
 ----------------